Curtis Hanson: 1994 to 2005: continued success

 In 2000 Hanson directed Wonder Boys, a comedy drama starring Michael Douglas and Tobey Maguire.
-After L.A.
-Confidential, Hanson was looking for his next project.
 Actress Elizabeth McGovern advised Hanson to work with screenwriter Steve Kloves.
 When he was given the writer's script for Wonder Boys and was told that Michael Douglas was interested in starring, he "fell in love with these characters – and they made me laugh."
 Hanson also identified with the main character and the "thing building up inside him: frustration, hunger, yearning, et cetera."
 One of the challenges for Hanson was to take a plot that, as he put it, "is meandering and, apparently, sort of aimless," and a character that "does things that even he doesn't really know why he's doing them," and try to create a "feeling of focus" to keep the audience interested.
 Another challenge the director faced was working in actual locations in very cold weather that was constantly changing.
 Hanson also considered Robert Downey Jr., who at the time had legal and personal problems, for a role.
 Downey met with Hanson where they addressed his problems.
 The actor demonstrated a commitment to the project and Hanson hired him.
 Reportedly, Downey acted professionally for the entire shoot.
 Hanson also contacted Dante Spinotti about working on the film in November 1998.
 In its opening weekend, Wonder Boys opened at No. 7 in the US and Canadian box office and grossed a total of US$5.8 million in 1,253 theaters.
 It went on to gross $19,393,557 there and $14,033,031 in other countries, for a worldwide total of $33,426,588.
 Based on a $55 million budget, the film was a box office bomb.
 The film received largely positive reviews from critics.
-Rotten Tomatoes reports an 81% "Fresh" rating, based on 125 reviews, with an average rating of 7.2/10.
+Rotten Tomatoes reports an 81% rating, based on 125 reviews, with an average rating of 7.2/10.
 On Metacritic, the film has a 73 out of 100 score, based on 36 critics, indicating "generally favorable reviews".

 In 2000, Hanson directed the music video "Things Have Changed" by Bob Dylan.
 The song-writer Clinton Heylin wrote "Things Have Changed" to demonstrates a close knowledge of the film Wonder Boys, for which it was written.
 The lyrics make reference to "dancing lessons", "the jitterbug rag" and dressing "in drag", all of which feature in the plot of the film.
 Hanson recalled: "I learned that Dylan might be interested in contributing an original song… So when I came back from filming in Pittsburgh, Bob came by the editing room to see some rough cut footage.
 I told him the story and introduced him to the characters.
 We talked about Grady Tripp and where he was in life, emotionally and creatively.
 Weeks later a CD arrived in the mail".
 For the music video, Hanson intercut footage of Dylan with sequences from the feature film, to suggest that Dylan was interacting with the film's characters.